Things to do in Birmingham, West Midlands

 For those who enjoy the great outdoors, Birmingham has lots to offer, there is the Botanical Gardens and Glasshouses in Edgbaston.

-Kings Heath Park, home to BBC Gardeners' World, a must for all plant enthusiasts.
+Kings Heath Park, home to BBC Gardeners' World is a must for all plant enthusiasts.

 Cannon Hill Park, an ideal park for the family, with boating lakes, playgrounds, tennis courts tropical greenhouses and nature conservation areas.